change-hi/change-hi.github.io/morea/data-movement/experience-globus-install.md

 <hr/>

  **Objectives**
+  * Connect your UH account with Globus.
-  * Have a basic understanding of Globus and how to move data.
+  * Install Globus on to your system.

 **Key Points**
+  * Dual factor authentication is a prerequisite to using Globus with MANA.
-  * Globus is useful for transfering data to and from MANA at UH.
+  * Both systems to transfer data to and from must have Globus installed on them.
 </div>

 {% include figure.html url="" max-width="75%" file="/morea/data-movement/fig/globus_and_rclone4.png" alt="Node anatomy" caption="" %}

 # Purpose of Globus